Continuous Assortment Optimization with Logit Choice Probabilities under Incomplete Information: Literature

-The continuous choice model studied in the present paper aligns well with the widely studied discrete multinomial logit (MNL) choice model (cf.\ Remark \ref{rem:need-for-a-model} and \ref{rem:utilitybase}, and Appendix C).
+The continuous choice model studied in the present paper aligns well with the widely studied discrete multinomial logit (MNL) choice model.
 Recently, several authors have studied assortment optimization under this choice model while assuming incomplete information: that is, the model parameters are unknown in advance and have to be learned from data. \cite{Rusmevichientong2010a} focus on assortment optimization with a capacity constraint, and provide a bi-section algorithm to compute the optimal assortment under full information.
-Under incomplete information, they show under mild conditions that the expected loss (regret) of an explore-then-exploit type of algorithm after $T$ time periods is $\mathcal{O}(N^2 \log T)$, where $N$ denotes the number of products. \cite{Saure2013} consider a similar framework with a more general utility based choice model, and implement procedures to early detect sub-optimal products. \cite{Agrawal2019} study an Upper Confidence Bound (UCB) algorithm for capacitated assortment optimization under the MNL model, and provide both an $\mathcal{O}(\sqrt{NT\log T})$ upper bound on the regret of their policy as well as an $\Omega(\sqrt{NT/K})$ lower bound for the regret of any policy, where $N$ is the total number of products and $K$ is the maximum number of products in the assortment.
-In addition, \cite{Agrawal2017} present a Thompson Sampling (TS) algorithm in the same setting, and provide an $\mathcal{O}(\sqrt{NT}\log TK)$ upper bound on the regret of the policy.
+Under incomplete information, they show under mild conditions that the expected loss (regret) of an explore-then-exploit type of algorithm after $T$ time periods is bounded by a (instance-dependent) constant times $N^2 \log T$, where $N$ denotes the number of products. \cite{Saure2013} consider a similar framework with a more general utility based choice model, and implement procedures to quickly detect sub-optimal products. \cite{Agrawal2019} study an Upper Confidence Bound (UCB) algorithm for capacitated assortment optimization under the MNL model, and provide both a $\mathcal{O}(\sqrt{NT\log T})$ upper bound on the worst-case regret of their policy as well as an $\Omega(\sqrt{NT/K})$ lower bound for the regret of any policy, where $N$ is the total number of products and $K$ is the maximum number of products in the assortment.
+In addition, \cite{Agrawal2017} present a Thompson Sampling (TS) algorithm in the same setting, and provide an $\mathcal{O}(\sqrt{NT}\log TK)$ upper bound on the worst-case regret of the policy.